Mixed twistor D-modules: Dual of -triples

-\end{lem} \pf We have the natural isomorphisms of the underlying holonomic $D$-modules, which is reviewed in the appendix below.
+\end{lem} \pf We have the natural isomorphisms of the underlying holonomic $D$-modules, which is reviewed in Remark \ref{rem;13.4.3.10} below.
 For the comparison of the pairings, we have only to consider the case $\nbigt_2=(\nbigo,\nbigo,C_0)$, and then it is clear.

 Let us consider a more general case.
 Let $H$ be a hypersurface of $X$.
 Let $\nbigt_V=(V_1,V_2,C)$ be a smooth $D_{X(\ast H)}$-triple.
 We define the dual $\nbigt_V^{\lor}$ as in the case of smooth $D_X$-triple.
 Once we know Theorem \ref{thm;10.9.14.2}, the following lemma is easy to see. \begin{lem} Let $\nbigt\in\Dtriplecat^{nd}(X)$.
 Let $\nbigt_V$ be a smooth non-degenerate $D_{X(\ast H)}$-triple.
 Then, we have natural isomorphisms: